 What causes tinnitus?

-Hearing loss & noise damage is a big factor
+Hearing loss & noise damage are big factors

 The exact cause is unknown, but most experts think nerve damage from noise exposure is the main reason.
 The current theory is that damage or dysfunction occurs along the nerve pathways that detect sound waves and deliver sound to your brain.
 This leads to disrupted hearing and sound processing, including tinnitus.